ivakalol/ivakalol/README.md

 ## 🚀 About Me

-- 🧑‍🎓 **Education**: First-year student at AUBG, pursuing studies in web development, programming, and design.
+- 🧑‍🎓 **Education**: Second-year student at AUBG, pursuing studies in web development, programming, and design.
 - 🔨 **Skills**:
   - Programming
   - Volleyball